Embedded system: Characteristics

-Embedded systems are designed to do some specific task, rather than be a general-purpose computer for multiple tasks.
-Some also have real-time performance constraints that must be met, for reasons such as safety and usability; others may have low or no performance requirements, allowing the system hardware to be simplified to reduce costs.
+Embedded systems are designed to perform a specific task, in contrast with general-purpose computers designed for multiple tasks.
+Some have real-time performance constraints that must be met, for reasons such as safety and usability; others may have low or no performance requirements, allowing the system hardware to be simplified to reduce costs.

 Embedded systems are not always standalone devices.
-Many embedded systems consist of small parts within a larger device that serves a more general purpose.
+Many embedded systems are a small part within a larger device that serves a more general purpose.
 For example, the Gibson Robot Guitar features an embedded system for tuning the strings, but the overall purpose of the Robot Guitar is to play music.
 Similarly, an embedded system in an automobile provides a specific function as a subsystem of the car itself.

 The program instructions written for embedded systems are referred to as firmware, and are stored in read-only memory or flash memory chips.
 They run with limited computer hardware resources: little memory, small or non-existent keyboard or screen.

 User interfaces

-Embedded systems range from no user interface at all, in systems dedicated only to one task, to complex graphical user interfaces that resemble modern computer desktop operating systems.
+Embedded systems range from no user interface at all, in systems dedicated to one task, to complex graphical user interfaces that resemble modern computer desktop operating systems.
 Simple embedded devices use buttons, light-emitting diodes (LED), graphic or character liquid-crystal displays (LCD) with a simple menu system.
 More sophisticated devices that use a graphical screen with touch sensing or screen-edge soft keys provide flexibility while minimizing space used: the meaning of the buttons can change with the screen, and selection involves the natural behavior of pointing at what is desired.

 Some systems provide user interface remotely with the help of a serial (e.g. RS-232) or network (e.g. Ethernet) connection.
 This approach extends the capabilities of the embedded system, avoids the cost of a display, simplifies the board support package (BSP) and allows designers to build a rich user interface on the PC.
 A good example of this is the combination of an embedded HTTP server running on an embedded device (such as an IP camera or a network router).
 The user interface is displayed in a web browser on a PC connected to the device.

 Processors in embedded systems

 Examples of properties of typical embedded computers when compared with general-purpose counterparts, are low power consumption, small size, rugged operating ranges, and low per-unit cost.
-This comes at the price of limited processing resources.
+This comes at the expense of limited processing resources.

 Numerous microcontrollers have been developed for embedded systems use.
 General-purpose microprocessors are also used in embedded systems, but generally, require more support circuitry than microcontrollers.